Coding-Club-JNTUHCEH/CC_coding_practice/README.md

 - need display proper errors for invalid users ( for now it redirects to hello world )
 - JavaScript should be added for friendly user interface ( making it dynamic )
 - design of Leaderboard
+- add how to get codeforces username help page

 **Final Touch**